oguayasa/CrypticityAndVisualSearch-Pt1/README.md

 Conclusion
 ==========

 Overall, we learned a few important things from this data set.
 First of all, we were able to demonstrate that there were no significant biases affecting target findability.
 Most importantly, we were able to validate that the Most and Least Found targets identified in the Observation Study held up during the Validation Experiment.
 From here on, the Most and Least found groups from the Validation Experiment will now be considered Easy and Hard treatments that can be used to examine the effects of target crypticity on search behaviors.
+Next, we will look at how target crypticity affected subject's search performance and efficiency.